Setup

 A repo can be pulled/fetched from to receive new commits in the second repo if the repos have a shared history.

-gets the missing commits but does not move the current state to the latest downloaded commit- To communicate with another remote repo,
+git pull origingets missing commits in the local repo from the upstream repogit fetch origingets the missing commits but does not move the current state to the latest downloaded commit- To communicate with another remote repo,

-which adds a remote repo.
-This can then be pulled/fetch from by specifyinggit fetch upstream master; git merge upstream1/master
+git remote add REMOTE_NAME REMOTE_URLwhich adds a remote repo.
+This can then be pulled/fetch from by specifyinggit fetch upstream master; git merge upstream1/masterorgit pull upstream1 master

 New commits can also be pushed to another repo if repos have a shared-history, and write access is had.

-pushes a specific taggit push origin --tags
+git push origin TAGpushes a specific taggit push origin --tagspushes all tags

 A fork is a remote copy of a remote repo.